mazelab/docker-haraka-dovecot/README.md

 ----------
 Haraka SMTP Email Server with Dovecot and MySQL backend.
 This container includes services for SMTP, POP3 and IMAP.

+Please note that this is a highly experimental build.

 **features:**

 - Quota tracking